saponvmware/saponvmware/_posts/2018-02-04-SAP HANA Hardware Directory.md

 Here is a quick list to help you select a server for virtual SAP HANA that is supported by SAP and VMware.

 **Check if your server is listed on SAP’ Hardware Directory**:
-Verify your preferred server is listed at SAP’ Hardware Server Directory, not all servers are certified by SAP for productive SAP HANA workloads.
+Verify the preferred server is listed at SAP’ Hardware Server Directory, not all servers are certified by SAP for productive SAP HANA workloads.

 **Check the deployment type for the preferred server**:
-SAP HANA has different deployment regarding scale-up vs scale-out plus the application type like Business Suite on HANA (BSoH), Business Warehouse on HANA (BWoH), Datamart (DM) and S/4 HANA.
+SAP HANA has different deployment options - scale-up vs scale-out - plus the application type like Business Suite on HANA (BSoH), Business Warehouse on HANA (BWoH), Datamart (DM) and S/4 HANA.

 **Check that the sever is on VMware’s HCL**:
-Not all servers at SAP’s Certified Hardware Directory are certified and supported on vSphere.
-In this case verify that your selected server is on the HCL of VMware.
+Not all servers at SAP’s Certified Hardware Directory are certified and supported by VMware vSphere.
+In this case verify that your selected server(s) are on VMware's HCL.

 [VMware Compatibility Guide at vmware.com](https://www.vmware.com/resources/compatibility/search.php)